mahmutaunal/MovieFinder/README.md

 Movie results are displayed by searching by movie name.
 Then, the page on which information such as the poster, duration and scenario of this movie is displayed is displayed.

+In this project, OMDb was used as the database.
+With the input entered by the user in the search section, a GET request is made to the API with the Retrofit library, and the required data is displayed, and recyclerview is used to display the retrieved data as a list.
+It is also provided with a GET request to show the detailed information of the required movie.

+MVVM architecture is used in this project.

 ## Features

 The android app lets you: